-103. The electronics industry has considerable employment and export potential.
-We have the skills and expertise and these should be harnessed through appropriate fiscal incentives for development of the electronics industry in a big way.
-This is a field which offers scope to small scale manufacturers.
+The electronics industry has considerable employment and export potential.
+We have the necessary skills and expertise and these should be harnessed through appropriate fiscal incentives for development of the electronics industry in a big way.
+This is a field which offers great scope to small-scale manufacturers.
 I am, therefore, proposing some duty concessions in respect of the industry.
 There will be a reduction in customs duty on specified items of capital goods such as machines and instruments required by the electronics industry and not produced within the country.
-The customs duty on such items will be reduced from present levels of duty (which in some cases are as high as 89 per cent ad valorem) to a total of 25 per cent ad valorenm.
-Similarly.
-I also propose to reduce the customs duty on specified raw materials and components quired for the electronics industry from their present levels (which in some cases are as high 200 per cent ad valorem) to 45 per cent ad valorem plus countervalling duty where an excise duty is leviable under Item 68.
-These two concessions will cost the exchequer Rs.
-4.7 crores in a full year.
+The customs duty on such items will be reduced from the present levels of duty (which in some cases are as high as 89 per cent ad valorem) to a total of 25 per cent ad valorem.
+Similarly, I also propose to reduce the customs duty on specified raw materials and components required for the electronics industry from their present levels (which in some cases are as high as 200 per cent ad valorem) to 45 per cent ad valorem plus countervailing duty where an excise duty is leviable under Item 68.
+These two concessions will cost the Exchequer Rs.
+4.70 crore in a full year.

-104. The experience of other countries shows that the growth of comsumer electronics facilities in course the development of other sophisticated lines of production in electronics.
-Television is a powerful) medium of communication and education.
-With a view to enabling a larger number of people to get benefit of this medium, I propose to reduce the excise duty on cheaper priced T.V. sets from 15 per cent to 10 per cent ad valorem, and to effect a corresponding reduction in the duty on other T.V. sets from 30 per cent to 25 per cent ad valorem. concessions would entail a revenue sacrifice of Rs.
-1.5 crores in a year.
+The experience of other countries shows that the growth of consumer electronics facilities in due course affects the development of other sophisticated lines of production in electronics.
+Television is a powerful medium of communication and education.
+With a view to enabling a larger number of people to get the benefit of this medium, I propose to reduce the excise duty on cheaper priced T.V. sets from 15 per cent to 10 per cent ad valorem, and to effect a corresponding reduction in the duty on other T.V. sets from 30 per cent to 25 per cent ad valorem.
+These concessions would entail a revenue sacrifice of Rs.
+1.50 crore in a year.

-105. Radio is an equally powerfull instrument of education and entertainment and is more widely in use.
-Government considers that single ond two band radio sets should be popularised particularly in justified particularly in justified particularly in justified particularly in justified proved to be irksome and inhibits purchase of radio sets by the rural folk.
+Radio is an equally powerful instrument of education and entertainment and is more widely in use.
+Government considers that single and two band radio sets should be popularized particularly in rural areas.
+The licence fee on such sets has proved to be irksome and inhibits purchase of radio sets by the rural folk.
 It is, therefore, proposed to abolish the fee in respect of single and two band radio sets including transistor sets.
 This measure, which I am sure will be widely welcomed, will cost Government about Rs.
-4 crores.
+4 crore.
+Our computer industry is still in its infancy, compared with those of other countries.
+In order to provide an additional incentive for indigenous production and improvement, I propose to reduce the excise duty on indigenously produced computers from 25 per cent to 20 per cent ad valorem.

-106. Our computer industry is still in its infancy, compared with those of other countries.
-In order to provide an additional incentive for indigenous production and improvement, I propose to reduce the excise duty on indigenously produced computers from 25 per cent to 20 per cent ad valorem, self reliance.
+Ship building is a high priority industry and has an important part to play in promoting economic self-reliance.
 The Indian ship building industry is finding it increasingly difficult to face competition from foreign shipyards.
-I. therefore, propose to extend full exemption from exicse duty to ocean going vassels built in Indian shipyards.
+I, therefore, propose to extend full exemption from excise duty to ocean going vessels built in Indian shipyards.
 This relief would cost us about Rs.
-5 crores in the current financial year.
+5 crore in the current financial year.